mw-ferretti/angular-resource-tastypie/README.md

 /*
 The "$tastypiePaginator" and "$tastypieObjects" will keep your object "$scope.Song.page" updated.
 So, do the bind your "view" with "$scope.Song.page" object.
-*/
+Each item of "$scope.Song.page.objects" is an "$tastypieObjects" object. ;) */

 //Attributes: